menor/dbc_advanced_ruby/README.md

 Your goal is to manage the amount of work you have to do today while learning more about Ruby in 1 day than you ever thought possible.
 Have fun!

-- Part 1: Ruby drill argv basics: command line to the rescue
+- Part 1: Ruby drill ARGV basics: command line to the rescue
 - Part 2: Ruby drill enumerable methods: get to know the Enumerable module
 - Part 3: Review enumerable methods: dig into the Enumerable module
 - Part 4: The Fibonacci sequence: so strange, yet so familiar